tramyardg/UnitTestViaJava/README.md

   - __sensing__: we break dependencies to _sense_ when we can't access values our code computes.
   - __separation__: we break dependencies to _separate_ when we can't even get a piece of code into a test harness to run.
 - __flaky test__ is a non-deterministic test.
+- __hidden dependency__: the constructor in the class under test uses some resources that we can't access in our test harness.

 ## Source Code
 |src|Main |Test |